rohanku/tekscope/README.md

 tekscope transfer -a -o data.tek
 ```

-The resulting waveform can be viewed with the following command:
+The resulting waveforms can be viewed with the following command:

 ```bash
 tekscope display data.tek